Nopik/slack-notification-resource/README.md

 * `username`: *Optional.* Override name of the sender of the message.
 * `icon_url`: *Optional.* Override icon by providing URL to the image.
 * `icon_emoji`: *Optional.* Override icon by providing emoji code (e.g. `:ghost:`).
+* `version_file`: *Optional.* Loads the version number from a file into a $version environment variable that you can use in your text.